With the release of wolfSSL 2.0.0 RC3, library header files are now located in the following locations:

 In addition to header file location changes, the release of wolfSSL 2.0.0 RC3 created a more visible distinction between the native wolfSSL API and the wolfSSL OpenSSL Compatibility Layer.
 With this distinction, the main SSL/TLS structures used by the native wolfSSL API have changed names.
 The new structures are as follows.
 The previous names are still used when using the OpenSSL Compatibility Layer (see OpenSSL Compatibility).

 wolfSSL (formerly CyaSSL) is thread safe by design.
 Multiple threads can enter the library simultaneously without creating conflicts because wolfSSL avoids global data, static data, and the sharing of objects.
-The user must still take care to avoid potential problems in two areas.
+The user must still take care to avoid potential problems in some areas.

 A client may share an WOLFSSL object across multiple threads but access must be synchronized, i.e., trying to read/write at the same time from two different threads with the same SSL pointer is not supported.